AkibDa/Transport/README.md

     * Get fare estimates.
 5. All actions are performed without page reloads, providing a seamless user experience.

-## Installation and Backend Setup (if applicable)

-* If you have a backend, please provide instructions on how to set it up and run it.
-* Example:
-    1. Navigate to the backend directory: `cd backend`
-    2. Install dependencies: `pip install -r requirements.txt`
-    3. Run the backend server: `python app.py`

 ## Contributing

 Contributions are welcome!
 If you'd like to improve this project, please follow these steps: